Spectyte5/WaveDispersion/README.md

 ## Description
-This application, allows user to visualize dispersion curves for different wave types (Lamb waves, Shear-Horizontal waves, etc.) and in different mediums (such traction-free isotropic plates, hollow cyllinders from different materials, etc.).
+This application, allows user to visualize dispersion curves for different wave types (Lamb waves, Shear-Horizontal waves, etc.) and in different mediums (traction-free isotropic plates from different materials, etc.).
 User has many options and parameters that allow checking wave behavior under desired condition and also changing visual side of plots.

 ## Prerequisites